zhongl/scala-with-cats/src/pages/cats/index.md

 # Using Cats {#sec:cats}

 In this Chapter we'll learn how to use the [Cats](https://typelevel.org/cats) library.
-Cats provides two main things: use type classes and type classes instances, and some useful data structures.
+Cats provides two main things: type classes and their instances, and some useful data structures.
-Our focus will mostly be on the type classes and their instances, though we will touch on the data structures where appropriate.
+Our focus will mostly be on the type classes, though we will touch on the data structures where appropriate.
-Remember, this part of the book is all about using type classes, both as tools to make day-to-day programming easier, and as tools for program design.
-(We covered type class implementation in Chapter [@sec:type-classes].)
-Using Cats makes it easier to focus on the points we're interested in, as we don't have to implement all these tools for ourselves.

 ## Quick Start